Melissa Bachman: Career

 After graduating in 2006, Bachman sent out 76 video resumes without finding work, and had to take an unpaid internship with North American Media Group's North American Hunter Television in Minnetonka, driving 150 mi round trip each day, and working nights as a waitress at a nightclub.
-Four months later she was hired as a full time producer for the show.
+Four months later she was hired as a full-time producer for the show.
 She progressed to camera work, first by giving on-camera archery tips that other hunters were unwilling to, and later by filming and editing many of her own hunts to be aired for free, including a bow hunt of a 202 in Illinois White-tailed deer.
 She has said: "Nobody turns down free work, I learned."
 As a camera professional, she shot, produced, and edited the first season of Mark Kayser's Extreme Pursuits program.

 In 2010, Bachman left NAMG to found her own production company named Deadly Passion Productions.
 She edited and did post-production work for hunting television shows including Dangerous Game, created online and instructional videos, led seminars on hunting at sports shows, managed social media sites, and wrote magazine articles.
 In January 2012, she returned to North American Hunter as a host.
 Among her work for NAH was a five-day-a-week video series called "My Take" with Melissa Bachman, that ran from February to August.

 In March 2012, Bachman took the world record for a red stag shot by a female archer in a New Zealand hunt.
 The hunt was aired both on "My Take" and on Winchester Deadly Passion.

 The Winchester Deadly Passion program, also produced by North American Media Group, began airing in July 2012 on the Pursuit Channel, and was picked up by the Sportsman Channel for its third season, July 2014.
 It is named after and sponsored by Winchester Ammunition.
 In it, Melissa Bachman is filmed traveling the world to hunt animals using rifle, bow, or shotgun.
 Bachman stars in, produces, and edits the program herself.
 She works around 200 days a year in the field, switching between two cameramen who need more time off.
 In 2014, the program came out with a clothing line, and in 2015, Bachman sponsored an ammunition based jewelry line.

 Bachman's parents accompanied her on hunts for her shows.
-Her mother Karen hunted deer and antelope with her in multiple states from 2013-2015, then alligator in South Carolina in 2016.
+Her mother Karen hunted deer and antelope with her in multiple states from 2013 to 2015, then alligator in South Carolina in 2016.
 Her father Dale went bear hunting with her in Alaska.
 Her 79-year-old grandmother hunted deer with her in Colorado in 2016.